-The Company has adopted and complied with applicable code provisions (the "Code Provision(s)") set out in the CG Code contained in Appendix 14 to the Listing Rules except for the deviation from Code Provision A.2.7 during the year ended 31 December 2020.
-The Directors will periodically review the Company's corporate governance policies and will propose any amendment, if necessary, to ensure compliance with the CG Code from time to time.
+The Company has adopted and complied with the applicable code provisions (the "Code Provision(s)") as previously set out in the CG Code contained in Appendix 14 to the Listing Rules during the year ended 31 December 2021.
+The Directors will periodically review the Company's corporate governance policies and will propose any amendment, if necessary, to ensure compliance with the Corporate Governance Code from time to time.